TABLE OF CONTENTS

 Dewback with stormtrooper – Confirmed to have been issued with a baggie (ESB-a) & the only GDE Canadian issued S.O item we can confirm did come with a baggie as standard.

-Land of the Jawas ultra rare with a Yoda figure, though as it is the world’s only known example, its likely we will never know if this came with a baggie or a GDE MOC.
+Land of the Jawas ultra rare with a yoda figure, though as it is the world’s only known example, its likely we will never know if this came with a baggie or a GDE MOC, but is highly likely to be carded.

 The Kenner issued SO items came with large yellow stickers usually in one of the corners on the box fronts like the one at the top of the post, they sported photos of the figures that were included in vehicle/play sets & have become a very iconic & sought after item, many of them are hard to obtain with some of the mini rigs being near impossible, due to very small numbers of them having survive.